Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable Autoregressive Noise: New Formulas of Capacity of AGN Channels Driven by Stable and Unstable AR Noise and Generalized Riccati Equations

 \subsection{Lower Bound on Characterization of Capacity without Feedback for Time-Invariant Channel Input Distributions}

-By recalling the lower bound of Corollary~\ref{thm_FTWFI}, and by restricting the nofeedback strategies to the time-invariant channel input strategies, $(\Lambda_t,K_{Z_t})=(\Lambda^\infty, K_Z^\infty), t=1, \ldots, n$, then we have a representation of $(X^{o,n}, Y^{o,n})$, as in Section~\ref{sect:char_fb}.
-The next corollary gives an achievable lower bound on the characterization of nofeedback capacity, as a time-invariant optimization problem, which is analogous to Theorem~\ref{lem_cov}. \\
+By recalling the lower bound of Corollary~\ref{thm_FTWFI}, and by restricting the non-feedback strategies to the time-invariant channel input strategies, $(\overline{\Lambda}_t,K_{Z_t})=(\overline{\Lambda}^\infty, K_Z^\infty), t=1, \ldots, n$, then we have a representation of $(X^{o,n}, Y^{o,n})$, as in Section~\ref{sect:char_fb}.
+The next corollary gives an achievable lower bound on the characterization of non-feedback capacity, as a time-invariant optimization problem, which is analogous to Theorem~\ref{lem_cov}. \\

-\begin{corollary} Achievable lower bound on nofeedback capacity \\ Consider the lower bound on the characterization of the $n-$FTFI capacity of Corollary~\ref{thm_FTWFI}.(b), and restrict the admissible strategies to the time-invariant strategies, $(\Lambda_t, K_{Z_t})=(\Lambda^\infty, K_Z), t=1, \ldots,n$, which generate $(X^{o,n}, Y^{o,n})$. \\ Define the lower bound on nofeedback capacity by
+\begin{corollary} Achievable lower bound on non-feedback capacity \\ Consider the lower bound on the characterization of the $n-$FTFI capacity of Corollary~\ref{thm_FTWFI}.(b), and restrict the admissible strategies to the time-invariant strategies, $(\overline{\Lambda}_t, K_{Z_t})=(\overline{\Lambda}^\infty, K_Z), t=1, \ldots,n$, which generate $(X^{o,n}, Y^{o,n})$. \\ Define the lower bound on non-feedback capacity by

-Define the set\footnote{The definition of detectability and stabilizability follow from the DRE (\ref{reg_23_in_a}), while $\Lambda^\infty\in (-1,1)$ is necessary for $K_{X_n}^o$ to converge as $n\longrightarrow \infty.$}
+Define the set\footnote{The definition of detectability and stabilizability follow from the DRE (\ref{reg_23_in_a}), while $\overline{\Lambda}^\infty\in (-1,1)$ is necessary for $K_{X_n}^o$ to converge as $n\longrightarrow \infty.$}

 where